 - Service Scholars enroll in a service-focused course each semester to help connect out-of-class experiences to in-class learning and development.

-- First-year students are assigned both a staff mentor and a peer mentor.
+- First-year students are assigned a peer mentor.

 - The Service Scholar Program is a second family — a supportive community of service-minded student leaders.